kevingstewart/sslo-consolidated-services/udf/README.md

     $ cd sslo-consolidated-services-main/udf
     ```

-- **Step 5**: Identify the interface on the Ubuntu VM to anchor all of the layer 3 services, and then update the docker-compose YAML file accordingly.
+- **<span style="color:#cc0000">Step 5</span>**: Identify the interface on the Ubuntu VM to anchor all of the layer 3 services, and then update the docker-compose YAML file accordingly.
 To find the interface, use this command:

     `$ lshw -c network`